craic/pi_power/README.md

 # pi_power

+** As of 09/23/2016 this is incomplete - I'm trying to get it finished - please check back soon **

-The Raspberry Pi is a low cost, single board computer with reasonable performance and relatively low power consumption.
-They are typically configured with the Linux operating system.
+The [Raspberry Pi](https://www.raspberrypi.org/) is a low cost, single board computer with reasonable performance and relatively low power consumption.
+They are typically configured with the Linux operating system, often with [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).

 The Pi family of boards have turned out to be very useful machines for standalone and/or portable projects such as remote environment monitoring, cameras, etc.